JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 * `-AzureConsumptionPeriod` - Define for which time period Azure Consumption data should be gathered; default is 1 day
 * `-NoAzureConsumptionReportExportToCSV` - Azure Consumption data should not be exported (CSV)
 * `-NoScopeInsights` - Q: Why would you want to do this?
 A: In larger tenants the ScopeInsights section blows up the html file (up to unusable due to html file size).
 Use `-LargeTenant` to further reduce the output.
-* `-ThrottleLimit` - leveraging PowerShell´s parallel capability you can define the ThrottleLimit (default=5)
+* `-ThrottleLimit` - leveraging PowerShell's parallel capability you can define the ThrottleLimit (default=5)
 * `-DoTranscript` - Log the console output
 * `-SubscriptionId4AzContext` - Define the Subscription Id to use for AzContext (default is to use a random Subscription Id)
 * `-PolicyAtScopeOnly` - Removing 'inherited' lines in the HTML file for 'Policy Assignments'; use this parameter if you run against a larger tenants.
 Note using parameter `-LargeTenant` will set `-PolicyAtScopeOnly $true`